 Goodwill is recorded when the purchase price paid for an acquisition exceeds the fair value of net identified tangible and intangible assets acquired.
 The Company performs an annual impairment test of goodwill and further periodic tests to the extent indicators of impairment develop between annual impairment tests.
 The Company's impairment review process compares the fair value of the reporting unit to its carrying value, including the goodwill related to the reporting unit utilizing qualitative considerations.
 To determine the fair value of the reporting unit, the Company may use various approaches including an asset or cost approach, market approach or income approach or any combination thereof.
 These approaches may require the Company to make certain estimates and assumptions including future cash flows, revenue and expenses.
-These estimates and assumptions are reviewed each time the Company tests goodwill for impairment and are typically developed as part of the Company's routine business planning and forecasting process.
+These estimates and assumptions are reviewed each time the Company's routine business planning and forecasting process.
 While the Company believes its estimates and assumptions are reasonable, variations from those estimates could produce materially different results.